naeruru/mimiuchi/README.md

 ## How to use
 ### Speech-to-Text
 Simply go to [mimiuchi.naeris.net](https://mimiuchi.naeris.net/) and press the mic button!
 You will need to grant access the first time you do it.
 Currently, mimiuchi uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to perform speech-to-text, which is only supported on the web version.
 You [can read more about it below](#web-speech-api).
+In the future I will support more options.

 ### Using OSC
 Click the broadcast button to toggle OSC.
 Due to how VRChat OSC works, this will require the desktop app version.
 If you're using speech-to-text, the web version can relay all speech-to-text to the deskop app when broadcasting is on.